OpenRadioss/OpenRadioss/INSTALL.md

         set PATH=%OPENRADIOSS_PATH%\extlib\intelOneAPI_runtime\win64;%PATH%

-*  If OpenRadioss was build from the Source code, use the Intel Runtime from the used compiler.
+*  If OpenRadioss was built from the Source code, use the Intel Runtime from the used compiler.
    The Intel oneAPI compiler installed and used for building the binaries could be more recent than the one used for building the Releases.
-   In this case the Runtimes may not be not compatible.
+   In this case the Runtimes may not be compatible.

    In a typical installation, OneAPI variables are load with following command :